AmazingApps/Amazing-Windows-Apps/README.md

 ![](/assets/earth-globe.png) Multilanguage support: at least serveral major languages

-* A nation country flag is marked if only one or a few languages are supported
+* A national or regional flag is marked if only one or a few languages are supported

 ~~Strikethrough~~:

 1. Controversial as unclear app reputation.
 2. Apps without update for a certain period but unclear if it is abandoned.